usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 ## 6. Authenticator Lifecycle Management

-During the lifecycle of an authenticator bound to a subscriber's identity, a number of events may occur that affect the use of that authenticator.
+During the lifecycle of an authenticator bound to a subscriber's identity, a number of events can occur that affect the use of that authenticator.
 These events include binding, loss, theft, unauthorized duplication, expiration, and revocation.
 This section describes the actions that SHALL be taken in response to those events.

 ### <a name="binding"></a>6.1.
 Authenticator binding

-Authenticators may be issued (provided) by a CSP as part of a process such as enrollment; in other cases, the subscriber may provide their own, such as software or hardware cryptographic modules.
+Authenticators MAY be issued (provided) by a CSP as part of a process such as enrollment; in other cases, the subscriber MAY provide their own, such as software or hardware cryptographic modules.
 For this reason, this guideline refers to the *binding* of an authenticator rather than the issuance, but this does not exclude the possibility that an authenticator is issued as well.

 Throughout the online identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with the identity.
 It SHALL also maintain the information required for throttling authentication attempts when required, as described in section 5.2.2.